crossplane/docs/content/v1.11/getting-started/provider-aws-part-2.md

 my-composite-resource-m6vk6   True    True     my-composite-resource-m6vk6   7m37s
 ```

-Delete the second _composite resource_ to remove the last `bucket` and `table`
+Delete the other _composite resource_ to remove the last `bucket` and `table`
 _managed resources_.

 ```shell
 kubectl delete xdatabase my-composite-resource
 ```

-_Composite resources_ are great for creating multiple related resources against
+_Composite resources_ are great for creating one or more related resources against
 a template, but all _composite resources_ exist at the Kubernetes "cluster
 level."
 There's no isolation between _composite resources_.
 Crossplane uses
 _claims_ to create resources with namespace isolation.